Marvykalu/udacity-security-analyst-nanodegree/monitoring-logging-and-responding-to-incidents/README.md

 ## Scenario

 Jacqui, the security analyst for Yoyodyne's satellite office in Kalamazoo, is taking a much-needed vacation.
-Corporate has asked you to fill in for her while she enjoys some time on the beach.
+Corporate has asked me to fill in for her while she enjoys some time on the beach.

 ### A message in my inbox reads:

 From: jacqui@kz.yoyodyne

-To: you@hq.yoyodyne
+To: me@hq.yoyodyne

 Subject: hope this helps!

 I found a network diagram for you.
 A couple years old, but mostly up-to-date!

 I jotted down some notes on the usual incident handling processes, at least here in the KZ office.

 I launched a honeypot earlier this week.
 I meant to exclude it from the alerts, but what are the chances that any bad actors would have found it already?

 Sorry I did not have time to put together more info!
 Good luck!

 -j

 ## TO DO